DHTMLX/docs-suite/docs/colorpicker/how_to_start.md

 In general, to create DHTMLX Colorpicker on a page, you need to take the following simple steps:

-- [Download the DHTMLX Suite package](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) and unpack it into a folder of your project
+- [Download the DHTMLX Suite library](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) (it includes DHTMLX Colorpicker)
 - [Include source files](#include-source-files)
 - [Initialize Colorpicker](#initialize-colorpicker) with the object constructor
 - [Set initially selected color (optional)](#select-initial-color-optional)